-- "The identification of initiating faults should consider the potential for combinations of hazards.
+- "Screening criteria used to exclude low frequency faults should be justified." - "The identification of initiating faults should consider the potential for combinations of hazards.
 At multifacility sites, the analysis should also consider the potential for specific initiating faults giving rise to simultaneous impacts on several facilities or for faults in one facility to impact another facility." - "Where groups are used to represent several initiating faults or fault sequences, the group should be assigned a frequency equal to the summed frequency of the contributors to the group and should be represented by the most onerous one."